 Shenghao Wu

-I graduated with a joint Ph.D. between the Neuroscience Institute π§ and the Machine Learning Department from CMU.
-I was fortunate to be advised by Prof. Byron Yu, Prof. Matthew Smith, and Prof. Brent Doiron.
-I have been working on machine learning algorithms to automate and accelerate scientific discovery and decision-making processes.
-I have also worked with Prof. Leila Wehbe and Prof. Aaditya Ramdas on individual identification and privacy in brain recordings, and Prof. Woody Zhu on generative models and causal inference.
+Machine Learning Department and Neuroscience Institute 🧠, advised by Prof. Byron Yu, Prof. Matthew Smith, and Prof. Brent Doiron.
+My research focused on machine learning methods for accelerating scientific discovery and decision-making.
+I have also collaborated with Prof. Leila Wehbe and Prof. Aaditya Ramdas on neural data analysis, and with Prof. Woody Zhu on causal diffusion models.

 Education

-Ph.D. in Neural Computation and Machine Learning, Carnegie Mellon University, 2018-2023
+Ph.D. in Machine Learning and Neural Computation, Carnegie Mellon University, 2018–2023

 Thesis committee: Byron Yu, Matthew Smith, Brent Doiron, Chengcheng Huang, Robert Kass, Tatiana Engel